berachain/docs/apps/bex/content/learn/guides/swaps.md

 If adequate liquidity exists in a given pair, a swap will most likely be executed as a _single hop_.
 Single-hop swaps incur less exchange and gas fees, making them the preferred method.

-However, When a trade between the input and output token does not provide the best overall price (or the trading pair does not exist as a single pool), BEX can perform a _multi-hop swap_.
+However, when a trade between the input and output token does not provide the best overall price (or the trading pair does not exist as a single pool), BEX can perform a _multi-hop swap_.
 Multi-hop swaps involve chaining swaps across multiple pools to find the best overall price.
 The process of finding a cost-efficient multi-hop path is called _routing_.

 BEX provides an off-chain API for approximately optimal routing.
 See an <a target="_blank" rel="no-referrer" :href="config.testnet.dapps.bex.apiUrl + 'dex/route?fromAsset=0x7507c1dc16935B82698e4C63f2746A2fCf994dF8&toAsset=0xd6D83aF58a19Cd14eF3CF6fe848C9A4d21e5727c&amount=1000000000000000000'">example here</a>.